stanford-rc/bookstack/README.md

 * Set the *Login URL* to `https://YOUR_BOOKSTACK_SITE/saml2/login`.

 * In the Metadata, edit the top-level `md:EntityDescriptor` element: Change `validUntil` to match the end date of your SAML SP certificate.
+When you created your SAML certificate, you were given the exact string to enter.

 Once your SPDB record is accepted, wait for Stanford Login to pick up the new SP metadata (it takes about 15 minutes).
 Then, try to log in!